Table of Contents

 Some of the golf clubs on the market that have lower ball speeds will be lower in price, but they may also be a good choice for accuracy.
 Distance technology is important, but the difference in distance between a premium ball speed driver and a standard will be about 10 to 15 yards.

-As great as these 11 best drivers for seniors in 2023 are, there is only one person that is swinging the golf club, and that’s you.
+As great as these best drivers for seniors in 2025 are, there is only one person who is swinging the golf club, and that’s you.

 A draw-biased driver can help you hit a straighter shot as it has a slightly closed clubface and encourages an easier release of the club head.
 However, draw-biased golf drivers don’t fix your slice.
 They mask it.